citp/privacy-policy-historical/m/me/met/metricstream.com.md

 If you supply MetricStream with your telephone number online, you may receive telephone contact from us with information regarding new products and services or upcoming events.
 If you do not wish to receive such telephone calls, please let us know by calling the telephone number below.

-**Links to Other Sites**
+### **Links to Other Sites**

 MetricStream' website may provide links that can take you to other Web sites, which may include MetricStream' partner Web sites.
 You should review the privacy and other policies at third party sites you visit, since those sites are not bound by MetricStream' privacy policy, and MetricStream has no control over the content of these other sites, nor the usage of information they gather.

-This Privacy Policy covers the privacy practices by MetricStream, and does not cover the privacy practices of third party websites or features.
+This Privacy Policy covers the privacy practices by MetricStream and does not cover the privacy practices of third party websites or features.
 MetricStream is not responsible for the privacy policies and/or practices of third parties.

-**Legal Compliance**
+### **Legal Compliance**

 We reserve the right to access and disclose your information when we believe in good faith that such disclosure is necessary to: (a) enforce legal rights and comply with the law; (b) comply with an order from a government entity or other competent authority, (c) prevent or address potential or actual injury or interference with our rights, property, operations, users or others who may be harmed or may suffer loss or damage; (d) protect our rights, prevent fraud and/or comply with judicial proceeding, court order, or legal process served on MetricStream.

-**Law Enforcement**
+### **Law Enforcement**

 Under certain circumstances, we may be required to disclose your information to government or law enforcement officials in response to a lawful request by a public authority or if we have to do so to comply with a legal obligation, including to meet national security or law enforcement requirements.
 We can also disclose your information in order to apply or enforce our terms and conditions or to respond to any claims, to protect our rights or the rights of a third party, to protect the safety of any person or to prevent or prevent any illegal activity (including for the purposes of fraud protection and credit risk reduction).

 You will be notified when any identifying information about you is collected or shared by any third party that is not our service provider, so you can make an informed choice as to whether to share your information with that party.
 If you do not wish to have your information shared and want to opt out from receiving further communications from any third party that is not our agent or service provider, please contact that third party directly.

-**Security**
+### **Security**

 Protecting your privacy and your information is a top priority at MetricStream.
 MetricStream has taken appropriate measures to prevent the loss, misuse and alteration of your information (including as required by the Privacy Shield (described below).
 Once MetricStream receives information that is entered into its Web site, it is stored behind a firewall.
 All MetricStream employees are aware of the company's privacy and security policies.
 Your information is only accessible to those employees who need it in order to perform their jobs.

-**Privacy Shield - EU - US Data Transfers  **
+### **Privacy Shield - EU - US Data Transfers  **

 If you are located inside the EU and provide personal data to us, MetricStream may transfer your personal data to the United States with your prior permission and process it in the United States in accordance with this Privacy Policy.

-**Our Obligations to you under the Privacy Shield**
+### **Our Obligations to you under the Privacy Shield**

-MetricStream complies with the EU-U.S Privacy Shield Framework (“ **Privacy Shield** ”) as set forth by the U.S. Department of Commerce and approved by the European Commission regarding the collection, use, and retention of personal information MetricStream may receive from European Union member countries.
+MetricStream has filed its recertification application with the EU-U.S Privacy Shield Framework (“ **Privacy Shield** ”) as set forth by the U.S. Department of Commerce and approved by the European Commission regarding the collection, use, and retention of personal information MetricStream may receive from European Union member countries.

 MetricStream has certified that it adheres to the following Privacy Shield Principles of (1) Notice; (2) Choice; (3) Accountability for Onward Transfer; (4) Security; (5) Data Integrity and Purpose Limitation; (6) Access; and (7) Recourse, Enforcement and Liability in respect of any personal data received from the European Union.
 If there is any conflict between the policies in this Privacy Policy and the Privacy Shield Principles, the Privacy Shield Principles shall take priority.

-To learn more about the Privacy Shield program, and to view our certification page on the Privacy Shield List, please visit <https://www.privacyshield.gov/>
+To learn more about the Privacy Shield program, and to view our pending recertification status on the Privacy Shield List, please visit <https://www.privacyshield.gov/>

-**Accountability and Liability for Onward Transfer**
+### **Accountability and Liability for Onward Transfer**

 MetricStream is required to take certain steps when transferring personal data received from the European Union to third parties (such as including contractual provisions in our third party contracts which require them to provide the same level of protection the Privacy Shield requires and limiting their use of the data to the specified services provided on our behalf).